-The TM-SDLP provides four services to transfer sequences of short, fixed-length Service Data Units: the Virtual Channel Frame Secondary Header (VC\FSH) Service, the Virtual Channel Operational Control Field (VC\OCF) Service, the Master Channel Frame Secondary Header (VC\FSH) Service and the Master Channel Operational Control Field (VC\OCF) Service.
+The TM-SDLP provides four services to transfer sequences of short, fixed-length SDUs: the Virtual Channel Frame Secondary Header (VC FSH) Service, the Virtual Channel Operational Control Field (VC OCF) Service, the Master Channel Frame Secondary Header (MC FSH) Service and the Master Channel Operational Control Field (MC OCF) Service.

-The VC\FSH and VC\OCF Services provide transfer of fixed-length Service Data Units synchronized with the release of Transfer Frames of a Virtual Channel.
-The MC\FSH and MC\OCF Services provide transfer of fixed-length Service Data Units synchronized with the release of Transfer Frames of a Master Channel.
+The VC FSH and VC OCF Services provide transfer of fixed-length SDUs synchronized with the release of Transfer Frames of a Virtual Channel.
+The MC FSH and MC OCF Services provide transfer of fixed-length SDUs synchronized with the release of Transfer Frames of a Master Channel.

-These services do not guarantee completeness but may signal gaps in the sequence of Service Data Units delivered to the receiving user.
+These services do not guarantee completeness but may signal gaps in the sequence of SDUs delivered to the receiving user.

-In a Virtual or Master Channel that provides one of the above services, only one user can use this service, and Service Data Units from different users are not multiplexed together within the Virtual or Master Channel.
+In a Virtual or Master Channel that provides one of the above services, only one user can use this service, and SDUs from different users are not multiplexed together within the Virtual or Master Channel.
 However, one or more users of the Packet or Virtual Channel Access Service may coexist in the Virtual or Master Channel used to support this service.

-3.3.4.2 Services to Transfer Short, Fixed-Length Data Provided by AOS-SDLP
+3.3.5.3 Services to Transfer Short, Fixed-Length Data Provided by AOS-SDLP

-The AOS-SDLP provides two services to transfer sequences of short, fixed-length Service Data Units: the Virtual Channel Operational Control Field (VC\OCF) Service and the Insert Service.
+The AOS-SDLP provides two services to transfer sequences of short, fixed-length SDUs: the VC OCF Service and the Insert Service.

-The VC\OCF Service provides transfer of fixed-length Service Data Units synchronized with the release of Transfer Frames of a Virtual Channel.
-The Insert Service provides transfer of fixed-length Service Data Units synchronized with the release of Transfer Frames of a Physical Channel.
+The VC OCF Service provides transfer of fixed-length SDUs synchronized with the release of Transfer Frames of a Virtual Channel.
+The Insert Service provides transfer of fixed-length SDUs synchronized with the release of Transfer Frames of a Physical Channel.

-These services do not guarantee completeness but may signal gaps in the sequence of Service Data Units delivered to the receiving user.
+These services do not guarantee completeness but may signal gaps in the sequence of SDUs delivered to the receiving user.

-In a Virtual Channel that provides the VC\OCF Service or in a Physical Channel that provides the Insert Service, only one user can use this service, and Service Data Units from different users are not multiplexed together within the Virtual or Physical Channel.
-However, one or more users of the Packet or Virtual Channel Access Service may coexist in the Virtual or Physical Channel used to support this service.
+In a Virtual Channel that provides the VC_OCF Service or in a Physical Channel that provides the Insert Service, only one user can use this service, and SDUs from different users are not multiplexed together within the Virtual or Physical Channel.
+However, one or more users of the Packet or VCA Service may coexist in the Virtual or Physical Channel used to support this service.

-3.3.5 SERVICES TO TRANSFER FRAMES
+3.3.6 SERVICES TO TRANSFER FRAMES

 The Space Data Link Protocols each have two services to transfer Transfer Frames over a space link: the Virtual Channel Frame (VCF) Service and the Master Channel Frame (MCF) Service.
-As will be explained in 4.1, Transfer Frames are Protocol Data Units of the Space Data Link Protocols and therefore should be generated within the Space Data Link Protocols.
-Therefore, these services are used to provide functions for different entities of the same protocol, not for entities of protocols of higher layers.
-In this sense, these services are not services as defined by the OSI Basic Reference Model (reference [6]), but CCSDS has been using the word 'service' to mean functions provided for entities of the same protocol as well.
+Since Transfer Frames are generated by the Space Data Link Protocols, these services are used by entities of the Space Data Link Protocols, not by entities of protocols of higher layers as is the case for the other services.